oasis-tcs/odata-specs/docs/odata-data-aggregation-ext/odata-data-aggregation-ext.md

 ### <a name="Transformationnest" href="#Transformationnest">3.4.3 Transformation `nest`</a>

 The `nest` transformation takes as parameters one or more transformation sequences followed by the `as` keyword followed by an [alias](#TypeStructureandContextURL).
-These aliases MUST NOT collide with names of properties in the input set or with other aliases introduced in the same nest transformation.

 The output set consists of a single instance of the [input type](#TypeStructureandContextURL) without entity id having one dynamic property per transformation sequence.
 The name of the dynamic property is the alias for this transformation sequence.
 The value of the dynamic property is the collection resulting from the transformation sequence applied to the input set.
 The dynamic property carries as control information the context URL of the transformed input set.